bosunggg/Week10-Final-Levitia/README.md

 - Add notes/ diary to it if they opt to
 - Users can see their mood flow in a calendary-like view
 - (If i have more time) Users can see the statistics and analyze their mood

+Notes

+Bosung:I would like to see another function that where users can share their diaries with other users.

+Loved the idea of neat functions all together.